metafizzy/huebee/README.md

   // options

   hues: 6,
-  // number of hues are in the color grid
+  // number of hues of the color grid
   // default: 12

   hue0: 210,